-For Science, pupils are taught in form groups in Year 7 and in teaching sets from Year 8.
-Pupils will either study separate sciences with GCSEs in Biology, Chemistry and Physics while the others will be expected to take combined science, which is equivalent to 2 GCSEs.
-Some will take combined Science, which is equivalent to 2 GCSEs.
+In Science, pupils are taught in Form groups in Year 7 and in teaching sets from Year 8.
+Pupils will either study separate Sciences with GCSEs in Biology, Chemistry and Physics or Combined Science, which is equivalent to 2 GCSEs.
 The department enjoys five designated Science laboratories.

 Years 7 & 8 pupils are following the Activate course by Oxford University Press.
-The course covers the new KS3 National Curriculum in Years 7 & 8.
+The course covers the new Key Stage 3 National Curriculum in Years 7 and 8.

-The school follows the AQA Trilogy specification.
+The School follows the AQA Trilogy specification.
 GCSE Science is started in Year 9.
-Pupils will be invited to progress separate science GCSEs in Biology, Chemistry and Physics and will work through the separate science syllabus from Year 10 The rest of the pupils continue with combined sciences in Year 10.
+Pupils will be invited to progress separate Science GCSEs in Biology, Chemistry and Physics and will work through the Separate Science syllabus from Year 10.
+Some pupils will continue with Combined Sciences in Year 10.
 The School has also introduced International GCSE Double and Single award for pupils this year from Year 10.
 Every pupil will have the opportunity to achieve a 9 in their GCSEs.